jinlee487/youtube2mp3/README.md

 ### 📑 Release Notes
 - created a GUI
 - downdable youtube audio streams
+- only compatable with Windows

     Possible future releases ...
     - downloadable video streams
     - higher quality download options
     - better GUI
+    - IOS compatable
 ### 👋 DISCLAIMER!!!
 - This is an open source youtube audio/video converter made by me, Jinlee487.
 I will not assume any responsibility of others using this resource in any fashion.